 What are ancient grains and why should we care?
 Check out this ancient grains bread recipe and this information on how to make truly healthy bread.

 Eating healthy food that’s full of nutrition is an important wedge on the wellness wheel and an important part of your fitness journey.
 No matter where you are on your journey, you will be far healthier and live better if you have the proper nutrition to build your body.
 Ancient grains are one way you can enjoy better health.

 Ancient grains bread

 What is the purpose of going to all the trouble to find ancient grains?
-Our modern grain has been hybrid and altered so many times and ways that now it is harder for us to digest and assimilate nutrients from.
+Our modern grain has been hybrid and altered so many times and ways that now it is harder for us to digest and assimilate nutrients.
 Changing the way God created food is a slippery slope.
 My wife, Christina is going to be writing today to talk to you about it.